BMW 5 Series Touring review

 The 5 Series Touring range mirrors that of the 5 Series saloon, although not every version of the saloon doubles up as a Touring.
 There are two trims on offer, SE and M Sport, but all cars are very well equipped.
 Self-levelling suspension, a powered tailgate with separate opening glass, leather, front and rear parking sensors, BMW's Professional sat-nav, heated front seats and two-zone climate control are all fitted as standard.

-If you want a straight-six, then you need the 340bhp 540i petrol or 269bhp 530d diesel.
-All models come with BMW's excellent eight-speed automatic gearbox, while xDrive four-wheel drive is standard on the 540i, and an option on the 520d and 530d.
+If you want a straight-six, then you need the 540i petrol or 530d diesel.
+All models come with BMW's excellent eight-speed automatic gearbox, while xDrive four-wheel drive is standard on the 540i and 530d, but an option on the 520d and 530e.

 Rivals for the 5 Series Touring are the usual suspects, in the form of the Mercedes E-Class Estate, Audi A6 Avant, Jaguar XF Sportbrake and Volvo V90.
-The E-Class has a bigger boot, the A6 is getting on a bit, the Sportbrake isn't quite as spacious and the V90 is arguably more stylish, but none of these rivals can match the BMW's all-round ability.
+The E-Class has a bigger boot, the Sportbrake isn't quite as spacious and the V90 is arguably more stylish, but none of these rivals can match the BMW's all-round ability.

 Engines, performance and drive

 The 5 Series Touring is based on BMW’s OKL platform for rear-wheel-drive vehicles.
 This uses similar tech to the larger 7 Series luxury saloon, only the 5 Series doesn’t feature the flagship’s Carbon Core technology in a bid to keep costs down.
 However, there’s still extensive use of lightweight alloys to deliver a good level of dynamic ability, despite more metalwork around the rear end due to the estate bodystyle.